hemingkx/ImageNetVC/PLM/Readme.md

 # PLM Evaluation

-This folder contains all the code used to reimplement our PLM evaluation.
-This repository is still under construction.
-We release the current version of codes to facilitate re-implementation.
+This folder contains all the code used to reimplement our PLM evaluation on ImageNetVC.

 ## Requirements